-2. Make Your Pet’s Designated Bathroom Area Attractive
+2. Make Your Pet’s Designated Bathroom Area Stand Out

-3. Make Your Oriental Rug Unattractive to Your Pet
+3. Make Your Oriental Rug Unappealing To Your Pet

 1. Warm Water